Find Your Voice...

 What Kind of Training?

-I am an experienced Key Dialect Coach and a teacher of Fitzmaurice Voicework,
+I am an experienced Key Dialect Coach and teach from the perspective of Kight-Thompson Speechwork and Fitzmaurice Voicework, along with multiple other techniques and approaches tailored specifically to each client.

-Click here for an overview of Fitzmaurice Voicework and all that it entails.
+Click for an overview of Fitzmaurice Voicework and Knight-Thompson Speechwork all that they entail.

 So...
 What's a Dialect?